robguevarra/gh-website/ProjectDocs/Build_Notes/platform-integration_phase1-5_basic-admin-interface.md

 - Implemented service role client for admin operations to bypass RLS policies
 - Fixed authentication issues with middleware and proper session handling
 - Added proper error handling and validation to all forms and API routes
 - Created a comprehensive user detail page with tabbed interface for managing different aspects of user accounts

+## Next Steps
+- Focus on implementing course management functionality
+- Develop membership tier administration features
+- Create system settings and configuration tools
+- Complete testing and refinement of all implemented features